Data-driven Selection of Coarse-Grained Models of Coupled Oscillators: Acknowledgements

 \section{Acknowledgements}

 This study was carried out at Los Alamos National Laboratory under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy under Contract No. 89233218CNA000001.
 J.S. acknowledges support from Air Force Office of Scientific Research MURI FA9550-19-1-0386, US Army Research Office MURI Award No. W911NF-13-1-0340 and Cooperative Agreement No. W911NF-09-2-0053, and the U.S. Department of Defense, Minerva Grant No. W911NF-15-1-00502.
-A.Y.L. acknowledges support from the Laboratory Directed Research and Development program of Los Alamos National Laboratory under Projects No. 20190059DR and No. 20200121ER.
+A.Z. acknowledges support from the US Department of Energy National Nuclear Security Administration’s Office of Defense Nuclear Nonproliferation Research \& Development.
+A.Y.L. acknowledges support from the Laboratory Directed Research and Development program of Los Alamos National Laboratory under Projects No. 20190059DR, No. 20200121ER, and No. 20210078DR.
 This manuscript has been approved for unlimited release with control number LA-UR-20-27371.